Nexmo/station/_documentation/voice/voice-api/guides/websockets.md

 Messages that are binary represent the audio of the call.
 The audio codec presently supported on the WebSocket interface is Linear PCM 16-bit, with either a 8kHz or a 16kHz sample rate, and a 20ms frame size.

 To choose the sampling rate set the `Content-Type` property to `audio/l16;rate=16000` or `audio/l16;rate=8000` depending on if you need the data at 16kHz or 8kHz.
-Most realtime transcription services work best with audio at 8kHz.
+Most real-time transcription services work best with audio at 8kHz.

 Each message will be a 20ms sample of the audio from the call.
 If you choose the 8kHz rate each message will be 320 bytes.
 Choosing the 16kHz rate will result in each message being 640 bytes.
 This is summarized in the following table: